 Beginners do it often because it is easy and you make quick profits.
 However, the profits are not much and the risk to reward is not favourable in the long run.

-A more profitable strategy to invest in is to lay the draw till the favourite team goes two goals up.
+A more profitable strategy to invest in is to laying the draw till the favourite team goes two goals up.
 Not only will you see more profits but a better risk to reward.

 The next question becomes what if the match has no goals.